12 FAQs about auto-enrolment

 3. Does auto-enrolment affect us if we already offer employees a pension scheme?

 Yes.
-You will need to check whether your existing scheme meets the requirements of auto-enrolment: for example, in terms of which employees can be members and the size of contribution you make.
-You will also need to make sure you set up the right systems to handle automatically enrolling your employees.
+You need to check that your scheme meets the requirements of auto-enrolment: for example, in terms of which employees can be members and the size of contribution you make.
+You also need to make sure you have the right systems to handle automatically enrolling your employees.

 4. Does auto-enrolment apply to all employees?

 Auto-enrolment applies differently depending on how old the person is and how much they earn.